lndrchan/Spirit-Island-Tracker/README.md

 Welcome to Spirit Island Tracker.
 This is a webapp created to replace the invader board for Spirit Island, to reduce the amount of setup needed when playing the board game.

+This is a personal project and is only meant to complement the board game rather than replacing it altogether.
+Since I am new to web programming, I may not be able to implement all of the requests for features.

 # Limitations

 This tool does not cover all aspects of the game (yet). **Please read about the following limitations carefully before using this tool.**